IBM/ibm-licensing-operator/docs/Content/Install_from_scratch.md

 - `kubectl` 1.16 or higher
 - Linux or iOS

+Before installation, see [Preparing for installation](Preparing_for_installation.md) to check the supported platforms, required resources and cluster permissions.

 ## Installation

 This procedure guides you through the installation of License Service.
 It does not cover the installation of License Service Reporter which is not available without an IBM Cloud Pak on OpenShift Container Platform.